Visit Pankisi Valley: Off the Beaten Path in Georgia

 Looking to get well off the beaten path in Georgia?
-Having spent six months exploring as much of Georgia as we possibly could, Pankisi Valley undeniably sits as one of our favourite spots.
+Having spent six months exploring as much of Georgia as we possibly could, our visit to Pankisi Valley undeniably sits as one of our favourite spots.
 Tucked up in the northeast, Pankisi almost feels like you’ve stepped into another country.
 The language is different, the culture is different, the local dress is different.
 This fascinating little corner of Georgia is easily accessible from Tbilisi making it a great addition to any visit to the capital city, and there will be no other tourists there!

 Get off the beaten path in Georgia, step away from the busy cities, and experience the unique culture, nature and warm hospitality of beautiful Pankisi Valley.

-Disclaimer: This blog post may contain affiliate links.
-If you click and purchase through an affiliate link, we may earn a small commission at no extra cost to you!
-This just helps us to continue creating blog posts.
-We will only ever recommend products and services that we have tried and loved ourselves.
+Disclaimer: This blog post may contain affiliate links, which means that if you click and purchase through a link, we may earn a small commission at no extra cost to you.
+And if you do choose to do this, THANK YOU so much for supporting us!

 How to Reach Pankisi from Tbilisi and Telavi